rajpurkarlab/cheXlocalize/README.md

 **Optional flags**
 * `--true_pos_only`: Default is `True`.
 If `True`, run evaluation only on the true positive slice of the dataset (CXRs that contain both predicted and ground-truth segmentations).
 If `False`, also include CXRs with a predicted segmentation but without a ground-truth segmentation, and include CXRs with a ground-truth segmentation but without a predicted segmentation.
 * `--save_dir`: Where to save evaluation results.
 Default is current directory.
-* `--human_benchmark`: If `True`, run evaluation on human benchmark performance.
+* `--if_human_benchmark`: If `True`, run evaluation on human benchmark performance.
 Default is set to `False`.
 This is especially important when evaluating hit rate performance, since the most representative point input for saliency method is formatted differently than the most representative point input for human benchmark.
 * `--seed`: Default is `0`.
 Random seed to fix for bootstrapping.

-Both `pred_path` (if `metric = miou`) and `gt_path` must be json files where each key is a single CXR id with its data formatted as follows:
+If `metric = miou`, both `pred_path` and `gt_path` must be json files where each key is a single CXR id with its data formatted as follows:

 ```
 {